PeanutStick/Manga-Reader/README.md

 [x] 4.
 Hide the buttons by clicking on `Chapters`.
 [x] 5.
 Add the next button at the end of the page.
 [x] 6.
 Responsive.
+[x] 7.
+Create a script to download the chapters.
-[ ] 7.
+[ ] 8.
 Save the page of the chapter to come back at the right page.
-[ ] 8.
+[ ] 9.
 Fix the size of the images in the index.
-[ ] 9.
+[ ] 10.
 Add pages in the index.

 # File structure
 ```